MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 Note: In the future this step will happen automatically.

-**At this point, repeat the same steps for each data source into which you want to ingest data using Customer 360.**
+**At this point, repeat the same steps for each datasource you wish to ingest to Customer 360.**

 ### Step 3 (optional): Reviewing Ingested Data
 Customer 360 will take a couple of minutes to load the data.
 After successfully refreshing, the ingested data can be reviewed from the **Entities page** as shown below.
 For more information on the **Entity Page** visit the **Entities section**.